To improve your pronunciation, you need to become aware of, and be able to produce correctly, the English sounds, stress, rhythm and intonation.

 My ex-wife needed some money, so she went to the bank.

-The second thing to understand is that English is stress-timed, not syllable-timed.
+The second thing to consider is that English is stress-timed, not syllable-timed.

-In stress-timed languages the stressed syllables occur at more or less regular intervals, and unstressed syllables are shortened to fit this rhythm.
-In syllable-timed languages, however, each syllable takes more or less the same amount of time.
+In syllable-timed languages each syllable takes more or less the same amount of time.
+In stress-timed languages, however, the stressed syllables occur at more or less regular intervals, and unstressed syllables are shortened to fit this rhythm.

 English and German, for example, are stress-timed languages.
 French, Spanish and Cantonese, on the other hand, are syllable-timed.

-Obviously, learners whose first language is syllable-timed often have difficulty producing the correct rhythm of a stress-timed language like English. unstressed sounds in a stress-timed language like English.
+Obviously, learners whose first language is syllable-timed often have difficulty reproducing the correct rhythm of a stress-timed language like English.
 They tend to give all the syllables more or less the same amount of stress and length.
 This is something you should be aware of and work on.

 In tonal languages such as Chinese or Vietnamese, changes in pitch are used to distinguish word meaning.
 So when you say a word with a high pitch or with a low pitch the meaning of that word can change.

 English is a non-tonal language.
 Changing the pitch doesn’t change the meaning of a word, but intonation still plays an important role in English.
 As well as showing your attitude and feelings, it can show whether you are asking a question or making a statement, whether you are done or what you say is not finished, and so on.